jotaku/Interworks-cloud-assignment/PlaywrightTests/README.md

-# Project Title: Automated Testing Using Playwright JS
+# Interworks.cloud Test Challenge Using Playwright JS!

 ## Description

-This project demonstrates how to automate the testing process of a web application using Playwright JS.
+This project demonstrates how to automate the nterworks.cloud Test Challenge using Playwright JS.
 Playwright JS is a modern and reliable end-to-end testing library that provides a high-level API to automate web browsers.

 ## Setup